UT-Austin-Quantum-Collective/Qiskit-Fall-Fest-2022/README.md

 # Hackathon and Challenge Rules:
 - All projects must use Qiskit, the open-source SDK for working with quantum computers at the level of pulses, circuits, and application modules.
 You can [learn more about Qiskit and begin getting familiar here](https://qiskit.org/learn/).
 - All projects submitted must follow the hackathon prompt, which we will reveal at the Opening Ceremony on Oct.
 21nd at 5:30 PM
-- All submissions must be built using Qiskit for at least 50 % of the code base.
 -	You may use other languages to build your project, but no more than 50 % of your project may be in a language other than Qiskit.
 -	All submissions must be built using an open source license, if applicable
 -	Projects built are owned by the teams which constructed them